L-Filiatreault/BigBrainInventoryStore/README.md

-The REAME should describe your project, and what context it was created.

 #Big Brain Inventory Store

 This project is designed to imitate an interactive app that allows a user to input items into the app for their grocery store.
 They can also delete any items, update items, and also save the list of items into a CSV file and load that file for later on.